FarronF/limerick-council-meetings/meetings/2020/02/17-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 20th January 2020.md

 to address the revitalisation of the city centre.

-This Motion was seconded by Councillor Secas and agreed.--- 10
+This Motion was seconded by Councillor Secas and agreed.
+---
+10

 **24.**